python-sprints/dataframe-summit/README.md

 ## Agenda

-Please [create an issue](https://github.com/python-sprints/dataframe-summit/issues/new) with any topic you would like to discuss or work on in the sessions.
+Please [create an issue](https://github.com/python-sprints/dataframe-summit/issues/new) with any topic you would like to discuss or work on during the sessions.